murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 **Example**
 Characters Yan and Yokel both declare to attack the same creature.
 Yan is wielding two daggers, Yokel a longsword and shield.
 When their action resolves, Yan rolls a *d6* twice and Yokel rolls a *d8* and a *d4*.
 They come up with 2, 4, 5, 4 respectively.

 Yan and Yokel decide to expend both 4's to perform two Gambits.
-They can't choose the same Gambit twice, so Yan will *Bolster* to increase the attack's damage, and Yokel will *Repel* the creature away - for which the creature gets a VIG Save to avoid the effect.
+Yan will *Bolster* to increase the attack's damage, and Yokel will *Repel* the creature away - for which the creature gets a VIG Save to avoid the effect.

 After Yan and Yokel expend the Gambit dice, only the 2 and 5 remain.
 The 5 gets applied as damage to the creature, +1 from Yan's *Bolster* for a total of 6 damage.

+Yan couldn't have chosen to also *Repel* the creature, but Yokel could have chosen to also *Bolster* the attack.
+In that case they would have dealt 7 damage.

 ---